 Understanding Racism, Transforming University Cultures

-The racism report comes two years after the University published its report into its historical links to slavery and began work on a significant reparative justice programme.
-This body of research and programme of reparatory justice has provided a foundation for the University to refocus and address current staff and student experiences of racism and racial inequality.
+The University's racism report and action plane came three years after it published its report into its historical links to slavery and began work on a significant reparative justice programme.
+This body of research and reparatory justice programme has provided a foundation for the University to refocus and address current staff and student experiences of racism and racial inequality.

-The content and discussion in this report covers themes of racism and racial harassment, including detailed accounts of lived experiences of racial harassment from staff and students and the detrimental effects of this to physical and mental health.
-Although a challenging read for all, this report may be a particularly difficult for those who have experienced racism or harassment.
-If you require support relating to the themes of the report, please visit our Support and Resources section to find both internal and external resources related to the report's themes.
+The content and discussion in the report covers themes of racism and racial harassment.
+This includes detailed accounts of lived experiences of racial harassment from staff and students and the detrimental effects of this on their physical and mental health.
+Although a challenging read for all, this report may be particularly challenging for those who have experienced racism or harassment.
+The Support and Resources section includes both internal and external resources related to the report's themes.

 Initial Responses to the Report